urie-w/CribQuests/README.md

 3. Setup your databse configurations in config/connection.js or .env file

 ## Usage
-To start the application, run:
+To start the application, run: <br>
-1. Run npm start to start the server
+1. Run npm start to start the server <br>
-2. Open a web browser and navigate to http://localhost:3001
+2. Open a web browser and navigate to http://localhost:3001 <br>
-3. Register a new user or login with an existing user
+3. Register a new user or login with an existing user <br>

 ## Routes